ChinaLocalSupport/china-business-problems/README.md

 # 🔎 What Have I Actually Verified?

-💭 I verified the company exists.
+💭 I verified that the company exists.

 💭 But did I verify that the company I found is the company I am actually dealing with?

 💭 I verified the salesperson.

-💭 But did I verify that the salesperson actually represents the company?
+💭 But does that person actually represent the company?

 💭 I verified the company name.

-💭 But does the payment account belong to the same company?
+💭 Does the payment account belong to the same company?

 💭 I verified the factory address.

-💭 But is that actually where my products will be manufactured?
+💭 Is that really where my products will be manufactured?

 💭 I verified the supplier.

+💭 Is the supplier actually the manufacturer?

-💭 But is the supplier the manufacturer, a trading company, an agent, or another intermediary?
+💭 Or is it a trading company?

+💭 An agent?

+💭 Another intermediary?

 💭 I saw a factory.